 GR 230.
 German Film Club.1 Credit.

 In this one-credit course, students will come together once each week to discuss a German film that all participants will watch before meeting.
 The films will be tied to a particular topic in German culture.
 All films are in German with English subtitles.
 Class discussion will be conducted in English.
 No knowledge of German is required.
-Requirements for the course include: attendance, active participation in the discussion, and submission of a reflection at the end of the semester.
+Course may be taken more than once with different topics.

 Prerequisites: None